 Benson: I have 8, right now!

 - Scotia Momentum Visa Infinite – I use this to pay for gas and groceries, because you get 4% cash back on both.
 I also have any reoccurring payments come off this card, because you get 2% cash back on those.
-This card is number one on our list of the top 5 Canadian cash back credit cards of 2015.
+This card is on our list of the best cash back credit cards in Canada.

 - Capital One Aspire Cash World – This was the best card ever, when it was available!
 It has no annual fee and you got $100 cash when you signed up!
 You then get 1.5% cash back on everything, which is incredible.
 It’s been discontinued, but anyone who had it has been grandfathered in.
 Mine was just renewed for another 3 years and I’m so glad!
 I told so many people to get this card and no one did.
 They were crazy to ignore my advice!

 - Marriott Rewards Visa from Chase – My girlfriend and I were planning a trip and knew this card came with 1 free night + enough points for another free night, which countered the $120 annual fee, so we signed up for that reason.
 Now we use it to make any purchases in U.S. dollars, though, because it’s one of the few Canadian credit cards with no foreign transaction fees!

 - TD Aeroplan Visa Infinite – I just got this one, because it had a great sign-up bonus – enough points for a round-trip flight to San Francisco, which is where we want to go next!
 So far, I’ve been using it for general spending, because it offers a little bit of a better return than my Capital One card (which was 1.5%).
 But once I hit my Aeroplan Miles goal, I think I’ll stop using it and go back to using my Capital One card for everything.